nodecosmos/nodecosmos_server/charybdis/README.md

 let user = partial_user.as_native().find_by_primary_key(&session).await?;
 ```

-Note that if you have custom attributes on model fields,
+Derives that are defined bellow `charybdis_model` and custom attributes on model fields
-they will be automatically added to partial fields.
+will be automatically added to partial fields.

 ```rust
 #[charybdis_model(